• Skip to primary navigation

 • Remove the hot cross buns from the oven and brush them with a mixture of 1 tablespoon of apricot jam mixed with 2 tablespoons of water while the buns are still hot.
 Use a pastry brush to help you.

-• Serve either plain or toasted, spread with butter.
+• Serve either plain or toasted, with lashings of butter.

 A toasted hot cross bun spread with butter.